-GeoPlanner has tools that allow you to sketch, paint, import, modify, and delete design features.
+ArcGIS GeoPlanner has tools that allow you to sketch, paint, import, modify, and delete design features such as points of interest, transportation routes, or land-use polygons.
 Using these tools, you can create plans and designs in multiple scenarios.
-These tools are also collaborative so you can work with multiple stakeholders and gather input from different sources.
+These tools are collaborative, so you can work with multiple participants and gather input from different sources.

-The Calculate tool allows you to calculate or modify the value of fields in your design layers.
+The Calculate tool on the Select toolbar allows you to calculate field values for your design layers, or modify the values.

 The Calculate dialog box appears.